-The list of excuses when it comes to not investing are endless, especially for busy young professionals immersed in their careers.
+The list of excuses when it comes to not investing are endless, especially for those busy young professionals immersed in their careers, which is why we compiled the young professionals guide to investing.
 Everything from “it’s too complicated” and “too risky” to “I don’t have the time to worry about that now.”
 However, the irony of each excuse is that the biggest risk actually lies in not saving and investing at all, especially early on in life.

 Before diving into the “how to” when it comes to basic investing it is important to fully understand the counterarguments to the top excuses for not investing.

 It’s true, likely a very small percentage, if any, of the people reading this, ever took a personal finance course in high school, college, or grad school.
 Schools just don’t teach personal finance, period.
 But we can’t dwell on that as an excuse.
 Investing can seem daunting at first, but basic investing doesn’t have to be rocket science.
 In fact, many of the best investment strategies are incredibly simple.
 Warren Buffet, the greatest investor of a generation often recommends to “never invest in a business [you] don’t understand.”